"If you do not intentionally include, you unintentionally exclude."

 So, yes, it is in our unconscious second nature to prefer people that share similarities and reject people with characteristics that we are unfamiliar with.
 With this knowledge, the first thing we should all do is to start familiarizing ourselves with a diversity of experiences, cultures, and people.

+Overcoming bias when hiring is not an easy process, but it is necessary in order for your company to reach its fullest potential.
+Being able to hire candidates from diverse cultures, life experiences and backgrounds can open the door to new and innovative ideas.
+Diverse companies are better able to adapt to changes in the industry and even expand to new markets.
 Hiring managers, recruiters, and companies must re-evaluate their programs and remove hidden biases.
 Recruiting candidates based on demonstrated skills and expertise instead of traditional accreditation and resume-based skill assertion can improve the overall quality of a diverse employee base.

 Some simple ideas to decreases bias: